Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- Denver was 4-4 against the spread, and 2-6 overall, at home last year.
+- Denver was 2-6 overall, and 4-4 against the spread, at home last season.

-- In eight games at home last season, Denver went over the total four times.
+- Last season, in eight games at home, Denver went over the total four times.

-- New York had two wins against the spread, and was 1-7 overall, away from home last season.
+- New York was 1-7 overall, with two wins against the spread, in away games last season.

-- In eight away games last year, New York hit the over three times.
+- New York hit the over in three of eight away games last season.

 Powered by Data Skrive.